krishnakadiyala/NPAcourse/labs/ZBONUS_NAPALM_Arista.md

 >>>
 ```

-> If you wanted to discard this change rather than commit, alternatively you **could** have ran the following:
+> If you wanted to discard this change rather than commit, alternatively you **could** have run the following:

 ```python
 >>> device.discard_config()